 In support of the above goals, AAC serves as a last-stop source for tie-breaking information on novel writing and development, and it's also a place where fiction writers, and even narrative non-fiction authors, can immerse in the world of genre publishing, as well as the world of books in general.
 With publication as the goal, the "MS Shooting Gallery" forums provide aspiring authors with the opportunity to "test run" their unpublished novels with publishing house editors, agents, and TV content execs.

-"Art and Life in Novel Writing" consists of worthwhile reviews by writers comparing non-fiction books on novel writing (authors J. Gardner, A. Dillard, D. Maass, and E. George) to craft and technique learned in the Algonkian Novel Writing Program; "Kara's Cabinet of Themes and Curiosities" winnows forth and posts the best new content at AAC; "Audrey's Corner" reviews books in the context of being instructive for novel writers; and other forums helpful to writers are extant or in production.
+"Art and Life in Novel Writing" consists of worthwhile reviews by writers comparing non-fiction books on novel writing (authors J. Gardner, A. Dillard, D. Maass, and E. George) to craft and technique learned in the Algonkian Novel Writing Program; "Cara's Cabinet of Themes and Curiosities" winnows forth and posts the best new content at AAC; "Audrey's Corner" reviews books in the context of being instructive for novel writers; and other forums helpful to writers are extant or in production.

 Click here on the AAC mother forum to get advice on how to most effectively utilize the wealth of novel development, writing, and editorial guides available.